iiab/iiab/roles/pbx/README.rst

 Raspberry Pi Known Issue
 ------------------------

-As of 2019-02-14, "systemctl restart freepbx" fails more than 50% of the time when run on a `BIG-sized <http://wiki.laptop.org/go/IIAB/FAQ#What_services_.28IIAB_apps.29_are_suggested_during_installation.3F>`_ install of IIAB 6.7 on RPi 3 or RPi 3 B+.
+As of 2019-02-14, "systemctl restart freepbx" failed more than 50% of the time when run on a `BIG-sized <http://wiki.laptop.org/go/IIAB/FAQ#What_services_.28IIAB_apps.29_are_suggested_during_installation.3F>`_ install of IIAB 6.7 on RPi 3 or RPi 3 B+.

 It is possible that FreePBX restarts much more reliably when run on a MIN-sized install of IIAB?
 Please `contact us <http://wiki.laptop.org/go/IIAB/FAQ#What_are_the_best_places_for_community_support.3F>`_ if you can assist here in any way: `#1493 <https://github.com/iiab/iiab/issues/1493>`_